cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 TEAM-CBT includes many powerful techniques, and while they have the potential to bring about rapid and often fantastic change, they also have the potential to hurt if not used skillfully and appropriately.
 Any listeners who are interested in using these techniques should first consult with a mental health professional to make sure the techniques are appropriate and likely to be helpful to you.

-All that being said, you will (we hope) LOVE this podcast!

-In upcoming podcasts, David and Fabrice will address questions on OCD (Obsessive-Compulsive Disorder) submitted by several listeners.
-Is OCD an organic illness?
-Are drugs necessary in the treatment?
-What’s the prognosis?
-David will describe powerful, drug-free treatment methods based on the four models he uses to treat all anxiety disorders: the Motivational, Cognitive, Exposure, and Hidden Emotion Models.

 Mon, 26 Jun 2017 05:00:00 +0000

-### 043: Ask David — The Hidden Emotion Technique for OCD
+## 043: Ask David — The Hidden Emotion Technique for OCD

 [rss](http://feelinggood.libsyn.com/043-ask-david-the-hidden-emotion-technique-for-ocd)